ohsusannamarie/meetup_scraper/Readme.md

 # Scrape Social Media URLs from Group Members on meetup.com

 ### Installation Guide
-Assuming you have Ruby 2.2.4 or RVM (ruby version manager) installed....
+Assuming you have Ruby 2.2.4 installed....
 To install the required gem list run the following command in your terminal.

 You may run into issues installing the nokogiri gem, in that case nokogiri has a troubleshooting guide available on their website.